John Green: The Fault in Our Stars and adaptations

 Green had announced in August 2009 he was writing a new book titled The Sequel.
 The work was later scrapped, with parts integrated into his next book, The Fault in Our Stars, released on January 10, 2012.
-Green's fourth solo novel, the story is about Hazel, a 16-year-old girl living in Indianapolis, Indiana who has thyroid cancer.
+Green's fourth solo novel, the story is about Hazel, a 16-year-old girl living in Indianapolis, Indiana, who has thyroid cancer.
 She is forced by her parents to attend a support group where she meets and falls in love with 17-year-old Augustus Waters, an ex-basketball player, amputee, and survivor of osteosarcoma.
 Green was inspired by his friendship with Esther Earl, as well as his time working as a student chaplain in a children's hospital.
 In an interview with The Atlantic in 2013, he stated, "The kids I met [while working as a student chaplain] were funny and bright and angry and dark and just as human as anybody else.
 And I really wanted to try to capture that.
 I felt that the stories that I was reading sort of oversimplified and sometimes even dehumanized them. [...]
 I wanted to argue for their humanity, their complete humanity."
 He crafted the novel in collaboration with his long-time editor Julie Strauss-Gabel.
 Green signed all 150,000 copies of the first printing.

 The Fault in Our Stars was massively successful, creating a passionate fan base of readers.
 Six months before the release of the book, before it had even been finished, online pre-orders led to the book being a number one seller on Amazon.com and Barnes & Noble.
 After release, the book debuted at number one on The New York Times Best Seller list for children's chapter books.
-It remained at the top of the list for seven consecutive weeks and in the top ten for over two-and-a-half years.
-During this period, all of his prior novels also appeared on the list due to Green's surge in popularity.
+It went on to spend forty-three total weeks at the number one spot and over two years in the top ten.

 Green himself also saw a significant increase in his fame, with the Indianapolis Business Journal noting that he had much more "visibility and presence in his fans' lives" than other contemporaneous authors with equal or greater book sales.
-Upon the books release, Green began a 17-city book tour, visiting largely-sold-out venues across the country.
-On the year anniversary of its release, John and his brother Hank performed an entirely sold-out show at Carnegie Hall's Isaac Stern Auditorium in New York City, which also featured appearances from Neil Gaiman and The Mountain Goats.
+Upon the book's release, Green began a 17-city book tour, visiting largely sold-out venues across the country.
+On the first anniversary of its release, John and his brother Hank performed a sold-out show at Carnegie Hall's Isaac Stern Auditorium in New York City, which also featured appearances from Neil Gaiman and The Mountain Goats.
 Green appeared on The Late Late Show with Craig Ferguson in March 2013.
 Green stated his anxiety leading up to the television interview prevented him from getting work done for weeks before.